 How To Get To Little India & Chinatown: Getting Around

-Let’s say that you book your accommodation in Little India, so from Changi Airport, there are three ways to get you to/around the city.
-You can either directly get a limo or a cab at the airport for faster and convenient ride obviously expensive or you can make your trip by their public transportation (MRT and buses) which is more inexpensive.
+Let’s say that you book your accommodation in Little India, so from Changi Airport, there are three ways to get you to the hotel and around the city.
+You can either directly get a limo or a cab at the airport for a faster and more convenient ride.
+It’s obviously expensive or you can make your trip by their public transportation (MRT and buses) which is cheaper.
 MRT station in Changi is located in Terminal 2 basement.
-Best thing to download the Changi App to help you get around at airport including terminal transfer, restaurants, and more.
+The best thing to do is to download the Changi App to help you get around at the airport including terminal transfer, restaurants, and more.

-Note: If you’re staying only a few days in Singapore, buy the Singapore Tourist pass (S$10 for a 1-Day pass, S$16 for a 2-Day pass and S$20 for a 3-Day pass) – the only pass that gives you unlimited rides on Singapore’s public transportation.
+Note: If you’re staying only a few days in Singapore, buy the Singapore Tourist pass (S$10 for a 1-Day pass, S$16 for a 2-Day pass, and S$20 for a 3-Day pass) – the only pass that gives you unlimited rides on Singapore’s public transportation.
 A deposit of $10 (refundable upon return) will be collected for the use of the smart card.
 You can refund the pass at ANY TransitLink Ticket Offices.
 To locate all TransitLink Ticket Offices, here.

-Where To Stay In Little India / Chinatown
+Where To Stay In Little India / Chinatown?

 For cheap and reasonable price hotels book here via:

 Whether you’re a solo budget, big group backpackers, luxurious tourist or any type of traveler There’s surely a great room awaits you in Singapore.
 It all just narrow down to your preference of accommodation, the location of the hotel and most importantly your budget as accommodation prices in the country are a bit pricey compared to other South East Asian standard.
 But if you’re fond of Indian or Chinese cuisines, affordable shopping and cultural travel staying in the ethnic district of Little India/Chinatown is the best thing we can recommend.

 What is the famous food in Little India and Chinatown?